BRIC Language Systems

 BRIC Language Systems is an online language training company based in New York City, NY.
 BRIC specializes in Mandarin Chinese, Brazilian Portuguese, and Spanish language training.
 The classes are taught by native speakers of each language who live in China, Brazil, and Mexico via online video conferencing.

-The teaching content was developed exclusively for BRIC and is interactive, on-screen, and customizable to each students needs and interests.
+The teaching content was developed exclusively for BRIC and is interactive, on-screen, and customizable to the needs and interests of each student.
 The teaching content is downloadable and available for sale separately online.

 BRIC also offers immersion training in China and internships in both China and Brazil for college students.
 BRIC has partnered with several US and International Universities on these internships programs.

 History

 BRIC Language Systems was founded in November, 2011.
-Its headquarters is in New York City with operations in Shanghai, China, Mexico City, Mexico, and São Paulo, Brazil.
+Its headquarters is located in New York City with operations in Shanghai, China, Mexico City, Mexico, and São Paulo, Brazil.
 It was founded by Ryan McMunn, an American entrepreneur who started his career in Shanghai at a US-based manufacturing company.

 McMunn lived in China for 8 years.
 After failing to learn Mandarin for several years using different products and techniques, McMunn was introduced to Kassey Wong, the CEO of Top Mandarin.
 Within six months he was speaking Mandarin fluently and negotiating business deals in Chinese.

 In 2011, McMunn moved from Shanghai to New York.
 At this time Ms. Wong proposed setting up an online Mandarin Chinese school using teachers in China to teach students worldwide.
 McMunn loved the idea of using technology to bring Wong's teaching method to young professionals and international business people.
 He quickly began working on setting up Spanish and Brazilian Portuguese programs and on September 7, 2011 BRIC Language Systems received its Certificate of Formation in the state of Delaware.

 In the summer of 2015, BRIC began its internship placement programs in China and Brazil.
-In 2016 McMunn signed a contract with University of Colorado to provide internships in China and Brazil to students for university credits.
+In 2016, McMunn signed a contract with University of Colorado to provide internships in China and Brazil to students for university credits.
 This was the beginning of their partnerships with several US and international universities.